 - Be clear about what they'll get in return, such as information on products and news of offers or a discount off their next purchase;

-- Add a "pop-up" to the website - these come in many guises, some literally pop up, others are more like a hovering banner that's there until the visitor tells it to go away.
+- Add a "pop-up" to your website - these come in many guises, some literally pop up, others are more like a hovering banner that's there until the visitor tells it to go away.
 Using these will dramatically increase the number of visitors to your site who sign up for your emails - it could go as high as 8% of visitors.

 How can we start the conversation?

-Once you have that email you have a great opportunity to start a conversation with the visitor and build both their understanding of your business, and their trust in you.
+Once you have that email, you have a great opportunity to start a conversation with the visitor and build both their understanding of your business, and their trust in you.
 Both of those increase their likelihood to buy.

 How do you get more browsers to buy?

-Everything you have done to encourage buyers to buy, and to encourage enquirers to enquire will help you get browsers to buy too.
+Everything you have done to encourage buyers to buy, and to encourage enquirers to enquire, will help you get browsers to buy too.
 But there's still more we can do.

 The casual browsers are the least likely to buy on this visit.
 So you need to focus on how you can bring them back again.
-They may give you their email address; but if they don't then you have no way of marketing to them in the future - unless you use cookie retargeting (aka remarketing).
-In this case you can use a system like Google Adwords or Facebook Advertising to drop a cookie on the visitor so you can advertise to them online to encourage them to come back.
+They may give you their email address, but if they don't then you have no way of marketing to them in the future - unless you use cookie retargeting (aka remarketing).
+In this you use a system like Google Adwords or Facebook Advertising to drop a cookie on the visitor so you can advertise to them online to encourage them to come back.

 Chloë has been working in e-commerce since 2003, learning how to increase orders, up customer retention, and manage customer service well, in businesses from the high street to start ups.